 Self-published books carry a stigma of poor quality: weak writing, shoddy editing, second-rate production, and a product that often screams “amateur.”
 Unfortunately, this perception stems from the growing evidence provided by many self-published works.
 Though not all self-published books are substandard, too many are.

-Here are some examples from some of my recent reads:
+Here are thee examples self-published book problems from some of my recent reads:

 This isn’t to imply all self-published books are bad.
-There are good and viable ones out there, which contain no consequential flaws and are enjoyable or valuable to read.
+There are good self-published books out there, which don’t suffer from these self-published book problems.
+They contain no consequential flaws and are enjoyable or valuable to read.

 Unfortunately, in my experience, good self-published books are not as common as they could and should be.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!